Shanghai cuisine: Characteristic features

-Shanghai cuisine aims to emphasize the original flavors of raw ingredients while utilizing condiments to enhance taste.
+Shanghai cuisine aims to emphasize the original flavors of raw ingredients while utilizing condiments to enhance the taste.
 Compared to other Chinese cuisines, it has a mellower and slightly sweet taste.
 Sweet and sour is a typical Shanghai taste.
 Presentation is also a key aspect of Shanghai cuisine, with ingredients being meticulously cut and arranged to create a harmonious color scheme.

 Interestingly, in the early 20th century, Shanghai families did not regularly include fish in their daily meals despite the city being a port town.
 Meat was considered a luxury, and meals typically consisted of vegetables, beans, and rice.
 Families would only consume meat or fish four times a month, on the second, eighth, sixteenth, and twenty-third days, which were known as dang hun.
 Today, with greater awareness of nutrition, there is a higher demand for low-sugar and low-fat foods, and more vegetables are being incorporated into diets to promote healthier eating habits.